 Providing a protocol allows you to use a shortened database connection URL for connections.
-You can provide only the database name instead of the full protocol.
+You can provide only the database name (and a subsubprotocol name if needed) instead of the full protocol.
 In addition, you do not need to use the Driver command or specify a driver at start-up, since the driver is loaded automatically.